 What Can You Do To Bring Your Libido Back?

-Testosterone is important for sexual desire in both sexes.
 Supplementation to more youthful levels can dramatically increase libido, sense of well-being, energy and quality-of-life.
 In a study done by researchers at Utrecht University, giving .5 mg of the sublingual testosterone to healthy premenstrual young women offered surprising results.
 About 4.5 hours after a single dose of testosterone treatment, a significant increase in genital arousal occurred, along with women reporting they felt “sexual lust.”
 Vaginal pulse amplitude – or arousal – increases steadily over the 4.5 hour period.

-There are also other aspects involved in the “libido equation,” besides direct supplementation.
+- Mending a Broken Relationship – There are also other aspects involved in the “libido equation,” besides direct supplementation.
 These regard mending your relationship with your partner.
 Sex psychotherapist Mary Jo Rapini of Houston explains that any problems and resentments between you and your spouse must be ironed out in order to have a healthy sexual relationship.

+- Resolving the “Sexual Rut” – If you’re experiencing more of the same, same, same in your sex life, it may be time to shake things up.
 Some tips to “break out of your sexual rut,” include getting intimate in different rooms in the house, booking a hotel and get away from the kids for the evening and scheduling day nights so that you have to make time for intimacy.
 It’s also important to know your own body so you can explain to your partner what works for you.

 Implementing one or a number of these suggestions and resolving libido inhibiting elements in your life comes with more benefits than just restoring the sex drive.
 Many of the above elements are interconnected and resolution in one area may positively impact others, leading to an exceptional boost in libido.